zachpmanson/notes/notes/Notes/Software/Databases/ORMs/ORMs.md

 Since databases usually only speak [[SQL]], a [[language]] that is not very nice to use, there have been many attempts at creating translation layers between database models and normal [[Programming Languages|programming language]] constructs.
 I have used a few of these.

 - [[Prisma]]
 	- Schema definition is really cool, with automatic diffing and migration creation.
-Having a single location for the entire database is nice.
+Having a single location for the entire database is nice (although might break down with larger projects)
 	- Automatic type definitions are also really nice
 	- It's custom querying syntax is fine for simpler queries, but it lets you fall to normal SQL easily.
 	- Not having to manually write out models makes this very fun to use.